Mountain Creek Middle School

 - Ms. Dusch (Psychologist)

-If you take anything that doesn’t belong to you, that is considered theft (or stealing).
-Stealing any school or personal property is against the law and will result in school consequences and police involvement.
+We want you to respect other people’s property.
+Taking anything that doesn’t belong to you is considered theft and is against the law.
+Stealing someone else’s property will result in school consequences and police involvement.

 Vandalism is the destruction or defacement of school or personal property.
 If you commit an act of vandalism, you will receive school consequences and possible police involvement.